At what age did Oprah Winfrey became a billionaire?

 At what age did Oprah Winfrey become a billionaire?

 Oprah Winfrey became a billionaire at the age of 49.
-It was in the year 2003 when her net worth surpassed the billion-dollar mark, solidifying her status as one of the wealthiest individuals in the world.
-This remarkable achievement was the result of her multifaceted career, which spanned television, film, publishing, and philanthropy.
+It was in the year 2003 when her net worth soared to over one billion dollars, making her the first African-American woman to achieve such a remarkable feat.
+This milestone was a result of her multifaceted career, which encompassed television, film, publishing, and philanthropy.

+Throughout her career, Oprah Winfrey has been a trailblazer, breaking barriers and shattering glass ceilings.
+Her talk show, “The Oprah Winfrey Show,” which aired for 25 years, became the highest-rated television program of its kind.
+This immense success not only propelled her to stardom but also laid the foundation for her financial empire.

 FAQ: